MarcoASilva/typexsd/README.md

 This should generate `interfaces.ts`.

-`interfaces.ts` holds the collection of types extracted from the provided xsd schema.
+`interfaces.ts` holds the collection of types extracted from the provided XSD schema.
 It can be imported anywhere you want to generate a compliant XML.

 ### usage